oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Portland OR 97232

 The drop box is located at the west door entrance in the parking lot.
-Applicants should allow for five weeks of processing time from when the application was received.
+Applicants should allow five weeks for processing from the time they submit their application.

 How to Get a Marriage License in Oregon

 Marriage licenses permit couples to marry and must be obtained before a wedding.
+These licenses are issued by the appropriate department, such as the county or town clerk's office, as official civil records.
 On the other hand, marriage certificates prove a marriage occurred and are obtained after a marriage.
-To obtain a marriage license, the couple must visit a clerk's office in any of Oregon’s counties.
+To obtain a marriage license, the parties (spouses) must visit a clerk’s office in any of Oregon’s counties.
 Marriage license application forms can be purchased from the County Clerks of these counties.

-The couple will be required to fill out the form together, providing the information required, including full names, dates of birth, and social security numbers.
-The couple must also provide valid photo identification, like a passport or driver’s license.
-Proof of a dissolution or an annulment will be required if any couple has been married before.
+The parties will be required to complete the form together, providing the necessary marriage information, including full names, dates of birth, social security numbers, and marriage dates.
+The department will require valid photo identification, like a passport or driver’s license.
+Proof of a dissolution or an annulment will be required if the spouses have been married before.

-The fees for these licenses may vary from county to county, so it is advised to check with the chosen county.
-After submitting the application, paying the license fee, and collecting it, there is a 3-day period before it is valid to use.
+The marriage license is a written document, and the department officially records all marriage information in writing as part of the civil records maintained by the town or county.
+The license fees may vary from county to county, so you are advised to check with the chosen county.
+After submitting the application, paying the license fee, and collecting it, it is valid for 3 days before it becomes usable.
 The marriage license is usable for 60 days after it becomes valid.
 It should be noted that marriage licenses obtained in one county of Oregon may be used in any county in the state.

 Marriage records in Oregon only become public records 50 years after the marriage was held.
-Before that time limit has passed, only certain authorized persons are eligible to request and obtain marriage records.
+These marriage records are maintained by the appropriate department, such as the state or county clerk's office, as official civil records.
+The marriage details of the parties or spouses are officially recorded and preserved in writing as part of the civil registration process.
+Before the time limit has passed, only certain authorized persons are eligible to request and obtain marriage records.
 These authorized persons are as follows:

-• The registrants, meaning the Bride and Groom named on the record
+• The registrants, meaning the Bride and Groom (spouses) named on the record

 • Their parents or legal guardians